Generalized signals on simplicial complexes: The algebraic theory of generalized signals

 \subsection{Signals on simplicial complexes}

-With enough preparation, the algebraic theory of generalized signals, mutatis mutandis, can be developed analogous to \cref{sec:top}.
-We briefly describe the constructions following \cref{sec:top}, while also highlighting essential differences.
+With enough preparation, the algebraic theory of generalized signals, mutatis mutandis, can be developed analogously to \cref{sec:top}.
+We follow \cref{sec:top}, while also highlighting essential differences.
 We use the same notations regarding simplicial complexes.